 The report states, with high confidence, that “climate change is contributing to humanitarian crises where climate hazards interact with high vulnerability”.

 In other words, vulnerability must exist before a crisis can emerge.
 Climate change is not the root cause of disaster.
-The report explains that places with “poverty, governance challenges and limited access to basic services and resources, violent conflict and high levels of climate-sensitive livelihoods” are to climate change impacts.
+The report explains that places with “poverty, governance challenges and limited access to basic services and resources, violent conflict and high levels of climate-sensitive livelihoods” are more vulnerable to climate change impacts.

 The report explains that disaster risk and impacts can be reduced by tackling fundamental issues which cause vulnerability, no matter what the weather and climate do.
 It places high confidence in risk management, risk sharing, and warning strategies as key tasks for adapting to climate change.